 North Korea demonstrated how a sustained technical effort can develop the nuclear weapons option under civilian nuclear energy cover and, by exercising its NPT Article X rights to withdraw from the Treaty, how that option can be exercised quickly once proper political conditions emerge.
 The choice of fuel cycle for the civilian cover is important.
 Pyongyang selected the gasgraphite reactor technology, which was the best dual-use option.
 A lack of transparency and cooperation with the IAEA should serve as a red flag of a state's nuclear weapons aspiration.
-Pyongyang also confirmed that producing the fissile material - plutonium in this case - is the Lessons learned from the North Korean nuclear Siegfried S. Hecker on the global nuclear future critical step.
+Pyongyang also confirmed that producing the fissile material - plutonium in this case - is the critical step.
 It was able to build the bomb rapidly once it had plutonium because it had tested the non-fissile components of the weapon beforehand.
 North Korea taught us that we should not underestimate the indigenous capabilities of nations willing to commit resources to build the bomb.
 Both Russia and China underestimated this capability and, consequently, misjudged the severity of the threat.
 In Washington, the threat was often exaggerated for political purposes.
 Hence, it is important to get accurate, publically available technical assessments of nuclear capabilities.